Mutual-exclusion critical section for protecting shared resources between tasks.

 -

-| enableFromISR | Set true to set flag |
+| enableFromISR | Set to true to enable ISR usage, false to disable. |

 - See also